kei5uke/TTU_IT_Infrastructure_Service/backup_sla.md

 Local backup is made once a day at 2:00 AM, includeing Influnxdb, MySQL
 Old back up will be deleted after the new one is made.

-Full back is made every Sunday at 2:30 AM, including Influxdb, MySQL.
+Full backup is made every Sunday at 2:30 AM, including Influxdb, MySQL.
 The backup will be kept for one month.

 Incremental backup is made 2:30 AM on weekdays(Mon - Fri), including Influxdb, MySQL.